moelholm/smallexamples/springboot-actuator-sessionsmvcendpoint/README.md

-# Spring Boot 1.4 :: SessionsMvcEndpoint Actuator Endpoint
+# Spring Boot 1.4 :: SessionsActuatorEndpoint Actuator Endpoint

 This example includes a Spring Boot Actuator endpoint that exposes the currently active HttpSessions.